 Recommended by: Anisa, Two Travelling Texans

-When you think of Cambridge, you probably think of the University and its students.
+When you think of Cambridge, you probably think of the University.
 But it can be a romantic place too.
-Cambridge has an interesting combination of gorgeous architecture (i.e. King’s College Chapel) and green spaces.
-It also has some world-class museums.
+Cambridge has an interesting combination of gorgeous architecture (like King’s College Chapel) and green spaces.

-The area called The Backs is especially scenic and romantic.
-You can go for a walk hand in hand or go punting on the Cam.
-Punting uses a boat similar to a gondola, where you stand on the back to paddle, but you use a pole instead of an oar.
-If you’re not brave enough to try it on your own, you can hire someone else to do the punting or go on a punting tour.
-When you’re done, you can go for an afternoon tea in Cambridge to round off the perfect romantic day out!
+The area called The Backs is especially scenic.
+Go for a walk hand in hand or go punting on the Cam.
+Punting uses a boat similar to a gondola, where you stand on the back to paddle using a pole instead of an oar.
+When you’re done, go for an afternoon tea in Cambridge to round off the perfect date day!

 RECOMMENDED TOUR: Guide Punting Tour on the Cam